What is Typography?

 The Basics of Typography Design

-Pair Fonts Wisely
+Pair Serif Typefaces Wisely

 Almost every project will involve the use of two or three fonts and knowing how to pair them is essential.
 Typically, opposites attract when it comes to pairing fonts and experimentation or trial and error is necessary in my opinion.
 There are many resources that can be helpful in deciding on what fonts to pair.
 Websites where you download fonts like Adobe Fonts will sometimes show pairing suggestions.
 There are also pairing generators like this one on designs.ai.
 Some websites even have font pairs that you can download together like this pairing called Highrush that I found on Envato Elements.